-The Choir sings in the Sunday 10:30 service and rehearses at 9:00 a.m. in the Choir Room when the church is open.
+The Choir sings during the Sunday 9:30 service and rehearses in the Choir Room prior to the service.
 The choir welcomes new members.
-If you are interested, please attend the next Sunday rehearsal or contact the church office.
+If you are interested, please contact the church office.

 Counseling is regularly offered by our priest on diverse spiritual and daily living needs for not only parishioners but also for those who knock on our door seeking information, compassion, prayer and help in resolving problems.

 Lay Eucharistic Minister Volunteers are trained to visit homebound and those in medical facilities or nursing homes to administer communion and provide spiritual support.

-NEST is a mentoring program for young or new mothers who have financial, social and family challenges that can impede healthy development of the mother and her child or children.
+NEST (Nurturing Every Step Together) is a mentoring program for young or new mothers who have financial, social and family challenges that can impede healthy development of the mother and her child or children.
 It is led by a nurse and social worker, assisted by volunteers.
-The group meets the third Thursday in Fellowship Hall at 5:30 p.m.
 For more information, please call the church office.

-The Hamilton Pastors' Group on Homelessness and Poverty, generally meets the second Wednesday of the Month at 8:00 a.m. in the Memorial Room.
-Begun by Trinity Rector Mother Suzanne LeVesconte, the coalition now includes members from diverse human services as well as clergy.
+The Hamilton Pastors' Group on Homelessness and Poverty, generally meets the second Wednesday of the Month at 8:00 a.m. in Trinity's Fellowship Hall.
+Convened by Trinity Rector Mother Suzanne LeVesconte, the coalition now includes members from diverse human service agencies as well as clergy from various Hamilton churches.
 The group’s aim is to improve circumstances for persons who are poor and homeless in the Hamilton area via networking, advocacy, and problem solving.

-12 Step Recovery Programs meet multiple evenings at Trinity (None are meeting in the church currently due to the pandemic.)
-These include Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and Nar-Anon, which is for families of those with narcotic addictions .
+12 Step Recovery Programs meet multiple evenings at Trinity These include Alcoholics Anonymous (AA), Narcotics Anonymous (NA).

 The current meeting schedules for these groups are: